Fidelis Nwachukwu, MD, PhD, MS, BMLS

 Dr. Fidelis Nwachukwu is a distinguished medical professional with extensive experience in clinical practice, research, and medical education.
 He joined Roseman University College of Medicine in January 2025 as a faculty member, bringing expertise in multiple disciplines, including pathophysiology, physiology, pharmacology, and laboratory sciences.

-With a robust academic background, Dr. Nwachukwu holds a Doctor of Medicine (MD), a Master of Science in Translational Pharmacology & Clinical Trials from The Ohio State University, and a Bachelor of Medical Laboratory Science (BMLS).
+With a robust academic background, Dr. Nwachukwu holds a Doctor of Medicine (MD), a Doctor of Philosophy (PhD) in Regenerative Cellular Therapy, a Master of Science in Translational Pharmacology & Clinical Trials from The Ohio State University, and a Bachelor of Medical Laboratory Science (BMLS).
 Before joining Roseman, he served at esteemed institutions such as Mercer University School of Medicine, the American University of Antigua, and Xavier University School of Medicine, where he made significant contributions to medical education and curriculum development.

 A certified member of the American Society for Clinical Pathologists (ASCP) and the American Physiological Society, Dr. Nwachukwu is also licensed by both the Medical Laboratory Science Council of Nigeria and the Medical and Dental Council of Nigeria.
 He brings a unique blend of research-driven and patient-centered medical knowledge.
 Passionate about integrating laboratory insights with clinical applications, he ensures that students and colleagues benefit from his comprehensive approach to medicine.